jjmulenex/SV02-Klipper/README.md

   G90
   ```

-### Change Filament (Orca)
+### COMPARE_EXTRUDER (Orca)
 So in Orca I needed a way to change filiment but it's a bit different than Cura.
-You can set gcode for each filiment.
-So if you want to do it the same as Cura you would need to duplicate filaments and I am not sure that would work... it seemed like a bridge to far.

-I used the Change filament gcode sestion under printer settings to do the job.
-It calls a `COMPARE_EXTRUDER` macro to compare the `current_extruder` to the `next_extruder` to determine if a different extruder is being called.
-If so call the `END_EXTRUDER` macro above.

-Then switches to the `next_extruder` (only in Orca) and uses a `purge_bucket` macro to flush the nozzle

-**Note** Since this gcode is called before a filament change but not before.
-No filament loading on start.
-Hince the Filament loading (Orca only) decision in the `START_PRINT` gcode to solve the loading problem.

 **Orca Settings**